PRINCE GEORGES PLAZA

 A third remodeling, completed in June 1990, added a 10-bay Food Court at the mall's Main Entrance.
 The shopping venue became accessible via rail rapid transit on December 11, 1993.
 The DC METRO Prince George's Plaza station, a stop on the METRO Green Line, was located across the East-West Highway from the mall.

 Woodward & Lothrop closed for good on November 10, 1995.
 The store re-opened, as a J.C.
 Penney, on July 20, 1996.
 G.C.
 Murphy was shuttered August 31, 1999.
-The mall had been acquired by the Philadelphia-based Pennsylvania Real Estate Investment Trust in September 1998.
+In September 1998, the mall had been acquired by the Philadelphia-based Pennsylvania Real Estate Investment Trust.
 They initiated a 20 million dollar mall renovation in 2003, with the vacant G.C.
 Murphy being razed.

 A 1-level (136,000 square foot) Target was built, which opened for business on October 10, 2004.
 Target occupied the Upper Level of an East Wing addition, with the Lower Level housing a (35,000 square foot) Marshalls and (34,000 square foot) Ross Dress For Less.
 These stores were dedicated in late 2006.
 On September 9, 2006, the Hecht's store was rebranded by Macy's.